Tips for relieving the stress of caregiving

 Your loved one becomes very ill.
 Or there is a terrible accident, leading to life-altering disabilities.
 Or a life-threatening disease is diagnosed.
 In the past, it would be all too common for these individuals to be placed in a care facility or nursing home.

 That is changing and in a big way.
 Today, family members in a home setting shoulder eighty percent of long-term care.
 Becoming a caregiver is a profound lifestyle change.
-Although you know you are doing the best you can for your loved one, it is important that you recognize and care for yourself, as well.
+Although you know you are doing the best you can for your loved one, it is important that you recognize the need for self care as the family caregiver, as well.

 There are many areas of stress related to family care giving.
 There are the physical challenges, such as lifting, assisting, bathing, feeding and other tasks.
 Whenever possible, you should use physical aids and specialized equipment to lessen your burdens.